mvolkmann/wrec/README.md

 must be valid JavaScript expressions that are NOT surrounded by `${...}`.
 For an example of this kind of web component, see `examples/hello-world.js`.

+Wrec evaluates JavaScript expressions in the context of a web component instance which can be referred to with the `this` keyword in the expressions.

 Wrec supports conditional and iterative generation of HTML.
 See `examples/temperature-eval.js` for an example of a web component that conditionally decides what to render based on an attribute value.